Bee colony modeling

-Python-based interface for the USDA/EPA's honey bee colony model BeePop+.
+Python interface for BeePop+, the EPA/USDA honey bee colony simulation model.

 For more information about BeePop+ see Garber et al. 2022, Ecologies.